Are you concerned about tooth loss?

 When you have poorly aligned teeth, it can be difficult to clean them.
-In moderate to severe cases, a malocclusion can make your teeth more prone to plaque buildup and periodontal disease because of their improper alignment.
+In moderate to severe cases, malocclusion can make your teeth more prone to plaque buildup and periodontal disease because of their improper alignment.

 It’s important to speak with your dentist to determine the best course of treatment for your dental problem.
 Braces might be a great option for realigning your teeth and improving your ability to floss and brush.